Malacañang Palace: Commonwealth Era

 The complex became the official residence of the president of the Philippines upon the establishment of the Commonwealth of the Philippines on November 15, 1935.
 President Manuel L. Quezon became the first Filipino resident of the palace.
 It has been the Philippine president's official residence ever since.
 One major improvement addressed during the American period was flood control.
 Quezon tackled the flooding problem around Malacañang by reclaiming 15 feet of the Pasig River bank and building a concrete wall.
 He also converted the ground floor (bodega) into a social hall.
 In addition to that, the Americans used shutters similar to Japanese shoji (made of opalescent shell) to soften the intensity of the tropical sunlight.

 Emilio Aguinaldo, recognized as the first Filipino president but of the revolutionary government, the First Philippine Republic, established during the Spanish rule, did not reside but was later taken to the palace by the Americans as a political prisoner for a few weeks in 1901 after his capture in Palanan, Isabela.
 He resided in his private home as president, now the Aguinaldo Shrine, in Kawit, Cavite.

 Malacañang Palace survived the Second World War, the only major government building left standing after the Bombing of Manila.
 Only the southwest side of the palace—which would have been the State Dining Room and its service area—was damaged by shelling.
-During the Second World War, in 1942, the Japanese turned Malacañang into a gilded prison.
+During the Second World War, in 1942, the Japanese turned Malacañang into a gilded prison, having served as the official residence of the Japanese-installed President of the Second Philippine Republic, Jose P. Laurel.
 Quezon moved the seat of government to Corregidor, the headquarters of General Douglas MacArthur.